Wednesday, 25 February 2026

 1. Your body adapts aggressively if fuelled and given the right levels of recovery to recruit the muscle fibre

-2. Training Strength or Power (dynamic strength) when fatigued can be more injurious and unproductive (unless controlled intentionally- perhaps through a ‘Dual Factor’ training regime
+2. Training Strength or Power (dynamic strength) when fatigued can be more injurious and unproductive (unless controlled intentionally- perhaps through a ‘Dual Factor’ periodic training regime

 3. Psychology is 80% of the challenge